johnko/mfsbsd/RECOVER.md

 ### 10)* Compile a new FreeBSD patch or release (takes many hours):

-**This step is optional, and requires a fast Internet connection!*
+**This step is optional, and requires a fast Internet connection to download the FreeBSD source!*

 If you choose to do this, you can skip steps 11 and 12.